ctrlplusb/react-tree-walker/README.md

 A `Promise` that resolves when the tree walking is completed.

-### `visitor`
+### **visitor**

+The function that you create and provide to `reactTreeWalker`.

-Encapsulates the logic you wish to execute against each element.
-You create and provide this function to the `reactTreeWalker`.
+It should encapsulates the logic you wish to execute against each element.

 **Parameters**